vlamitin/discord-intercom/README.md

 ## Development tips
 - while getting new discord token is free, creating new intercom account needs you to fill credit card details to gain trial
 - use ngrok to get https endpoint
-- use `ts-node ./intercom/intercom-services-tester.ts` to test your external requests
+- use `ts-node ./intercom/tester.ts` to test your services

 ## License
 - TODO